ElpadoCan/SpotMAX/spotmax/docs/source/misc/get_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the second step you should segment the objects of interest (e.g., the single
 cells).
-This is done outside of spotMAX and, again, we recommend using our
+This is done outside of SpotMAX and, again, we recommend using our
 other software called `Cell-ACDC`_.

-This step is **very important** to allow spotMAX to ignore the background when
+This step is **very important** to allow SpotMAX to ignore the background when
 detecting the spots.

 .. tip::